General Terms and Conditions of Sale of a2tec GmbH Hamburg

 1. all goods delivered shall remain our property (reserved goods) until all claims arising from the business relationship have been satisfied, irrespective of the legal grounds, including claims arising in the future or conditional claims (balance reservation).
 However, the balance reservation does not apply to advance payment or cash transactions that are processed step-by-step.
 In this case, the delivered goods remain our property until the purchase price for these goods has been paid in full.

-2. treatment and processing of the reserved goods shall be carried out for us as manufacturer within the meaning of § 950 BGB (German Civil Code) without obligating us.
-The processed goods shall be deemed to be goods subject to retention of title within the meaning of Paragraph F / Clause.
-1. in the event of processing, combination and mixing of the reserved goods with other goods by the purchaser, we shall be entitled to co-ownership of the new item in the ratio of the invoice value of the reserved goods to the invoice value of the other goods used.
-If our ownership expires due to combination or mixing, the purchaser shall already now transfer to us the ownership rights to which he is entitled in the new stock or item to the extent of the invoice value of the goods subject to retention of title and shall hold them in safe custody for us free of charge.
-The co-ownership rights arising hereunder shall be deemed to be goods subject to retention of title within the meaning of Paragraph F / Clause.
-1.
+2. processing and treatment of the goods subject to retention of title shall be carried out for us as manufacturer within the meaning of § 950 BGB without any obligation on our part.
+The processed goods shall be deemed to be reserved goods within the meaning of paragraph F / item 1.
+In the event of processing, combining and mixing of the reserved goods with other goods by the Buyer, we shall be entitled to co-ownership of the new item in the ratio of the invoice value of the reserved goods to the invoice value of the other goods used.
+If our ownership expires as a result of combining or mixing, the Buyer hereby assigns to us the ownership rights to which it is entitled to the new stock or item to the extent of the invoice value of the goods subject to retention of title and shall store them for us free of charge.
+The resulting co-ownership rights shall be deemed to be reserved goods within the meaning of paragraph F / item 1

 4. the buyer’s claims from the resale of the goods subject to retention of title are already now assigned to us.
 They shall serve as security to the same extent as the reserved goods.
 If the reserved goods are sold by the buyer together with other goods not sold by us, the assignment of the claim from the resale shall only apply to the amount of the resale value of the reserved goods sold in each case.
 In the event of the sale of goods in which we have co-ownership shares pursuant to Paragraph F / Item.
 2, the assignment of the claim shall apply in the amount of these co-ownership shares.